mercierkevin35/CookieManager/README.md

 CookieManager provides a way to simply manage cookies.

 ## Create a cookie
-To create a cookie whose name is "key" and value is "value".
+To create a cookie whose name is "myCookie" and value is "my cookie value".
 Process as follows :

 ```javascript
 var manager = new CookieManager(),